ynloultratech/framework/docs/admin/menus.md

 }
 ````

-Override the toplib default menu with your menu in the `config.yml`
+Override the default menu with your menu in the `config.yml`

 ````yml
 #config.yml